tvwenger/maxfield/README.md

 package depends on `gifsicle`, so you will need to install `gifsicle`.
 Instructions can be [found here](https://www.lcdf.org/gifsicle/).

-Once that's done, installing Maxfield is as easy as:
+Once that's done, installing Maxfield (tested on Linux) is as easy as:

 	python setup.py install

 Now you can run Maxfield using the command `maxfield-plan` at the command line.

+I am not too familiar with Python on Windows, but here is how I tested an installation on Windows 10 in a virtual environment.
+I downloaded this repository as a `.zip` and extracted the contents to `C:\Users\username\Documents\maxfield`

+	cd C:\Users\username\Documents\maxfield
+	"C:\Program Files\Python38\python.exe" -m venv env
+	env\Scripts\activate
+	pip install numpy networkx scipy ortools matplotlib imageio pygifsicle python setup.py install

+Then, Maxfield can be launched on Windows from any folder via

+	C:\Users\username\Documents\maxfield\env\Scripts\activate
+	python C:\Users\username\Documents\maxfield\bin\maxfield-plan

 ### Example